 Christy Kallevig: We are talking about community narratives and their value.
 What has been Litchfield's narrative, and what is the narrative you are working to create?

-Judy Halterstrom: You know when I was growing up, we always talked about how we had about a 5,500 people in our community.
+Judy Hulterstrum: You know, when I was growing up, we always talked about how we had about 5,500 people in our community.
 Right now, I believe we are at about 6,500.
 Dave, you are the statistics person in your organization, and so I know you have not been around that entire long, but maybe you could share a little bit about that.

 David Krueger: I would certainly say it is between 6,200 and 6,500, somewhere in that range.
 Of course, people move in and out all the time.
 I would say it is roughly in that ballpark.

-Judy Halterstrom: And as far as the county goes, I think that has not changed drastically.
+Judy Hulterstrum: And as far as the county goes, I think that has not changed drastically.

 David Krueger: We are about 22,500 approximately countywide.
 We have seen decline, but not any drastic decline, not like something like Lincoln County or somewhere like that.
 We look at the Southwest Initiative Foundation, the 18 counties.
 The only county that actually grew in the last decade is Lyon County.
 So all the other 18 counties have lost population, but that is not to say that the larger cities within those counties have not gained population.